hhsksonu/fake-job-detector-using-nlp/README.md

-# 🕵Fake Job Detector using NLP and SHAP Explaination
+# 🔍 Fake Job Detector using NLP and SHAP Explaination

 A Machine Learning and NLP-based project that detects fake job postings using real-world data.
 It leverages TF-IDF vectorization, XGBoost classifier, and model explainability tools like SHAP to identify and understand fraudulent job descriptions.

 ---
-## 🔍 Key Highlights of the Project
+## 🔑 Key Highlights of the Project

 Built an end-to-end Fake Job Detection system using Natural Language Processing
 Used TF-IDF vectorization to extract meaningful patterns from job descriptions